Vansh Tiwari

 October to February marks an offseason in Ooty because it’s so cold, but people also visit that season.
 I used to eye the guest houses near the apartment, which became full almost daily in that bone-chilling climate.

 March to July becomes unbelievable in Ooty; it seems like the entire India came to Ooty.
 During that season, long Traffic jam starts at 5 a.m.- 6 a.m. and go on forever.
-Places like the Botanical Garden and Ooty Boat House become so extensively crowded that you have to move like a snail.
+Places like the Botanical Garden and Ooty Boat House become so extensively touristy that you have to move like a snail.

 Like big-city jams, it takes almost half an hour to cover 1 km.